/ Blog

 Mar 12, 2024

 This is the second part of our ongoing series covering hospitality payments.
-As part of our qualitative research, we interviewed several industry experts on the topic to better understand the current ecosystem, growing trends, common obstacles, best practices and what the future holds.
+As part of our qualitative research, we interviewed several industry experts to understand the current ecosystem better, growing trends, common obstacles, best practices, and the future.

-In this second part, we compare different payment methods, outlining pros and cons of virtual credit cards and direct payments.
+In this second part, we compare different payment methods and outline the pros and cons of virtual credit cards and direct payments.

 Read Part 1: The Current B2B Hospitality Payments Ecosystem & The Need for Change

-We now move on from the overview of the B2B payments landscape and into how money is exchanged between business entities during a booking/transaction.
-There are predominantly two ways this occurs.
-Either by (virtual) credit cards or by direct bank transfers.
+We now move on from the overview of the B2B payments landscape to how money is exchanged between business entities during a booking/transaction.
+There are predominantly two ways this occurs: either by (virtual) credit cards or by direct bank transfers.

 The Emergence of Virtual Credit Cards